ricardsoleaxa/gaad-hackathon-template/submission-guides/video-creation-guide.md

 ## Prerequisite Educational

 The following plenary sessions are recommended before beginning the hackathon.
-Please refer to the [Participant Guide](https://www.notion.so/angelhack/TruCreds-Hack-A-Digital-Trust-Hackathon-7e74d78809fb4a56bb9f898b48007464) for the schedule of sessions.
+Please refer to the [Participants Guide][1] for the schedule of sessions.

 * Pitch Workshop
 * Video Process 101